pjakiela/ECON523/exercises/E1-intro.md

 webuse E1-CohenEtAl-data.dta
 ```

 If you prefer, you can instead download the data set using the link above and save it directly to your computer.
 In that case, you would use the `use` command to open the data set in Stata.

+## Stata Commands

+In this exercise, we'll use the Stata commands `count`,

+## Empirical Exercise

 ### Question 1

 How many observations are in the data set?

+### Question 2

+What is the mean of the variable act_any (to three decimal places)?

+### Question 3

+The variable `act_any` is a dummy for assignment to any treatment (positive subsidy).
+How many people received a positive subsidy?

+### Question 4

+What is the standard deviation of the variable c_act?

+### Question 5

+The variable c_act is a dummy for using ACT treatment during a malaria episode.
+How many respondents report using ACT treatment for malaria?

+### Question 6

+Regress c_act on act_any.
+What is the R-squared?

+### Question 7

+What is the coefficient associated with the act_any variable?

+### Question 8

+What is the associated standard error?

+### Question

+What do you get when you divide the coefficient by the standard error?

+### Question 10

+What is the t-statistic associated with the act_any variable?

 This exercise is part of [Module 1:  Why Evaluate?](https://pjakiela.github.io/ECON523/M1-why-evaluate.html).